robin-hartmann/bug-nimmsta-web-library-trigger-mode/README.md

 ### 🌐 About the web page

-Each time an input field gets focus the scanner gets enabled using `device.preferredTriggerMode = TriggerMode.ButtonAndTouch`.
+Each time an input field receives focus the scanner gets enabled using `device.preferredTriggerMode = TriggerMode.ButtonAndTouch`.

 Each time an input field loses focus the scanner gets disabled using `device.preferredTriggerMode = TriggerMode.Disabled`.